imarquart/TOM-GamesOnNetworks/README.md

 #### Bramoullé, Y., Djebbari, H. and Fortin, B. (2009) ‘Identification of peer effects through social networks’, Journal of Econometrics, 150, pp. 41–55.

-The distinction of local-average and local-aggregate effects lead us to understand how networks may or may not multiply behavior, shocks, policy interventions or organizational design factors:
+The distinction of local-average and local-aggregate effects led us to understand how networks may or may not multiply behavior, shocks, policy interventions or organizational design factors:

 #### Liu, X., Patacchini, E. and Zenou, Y. (2014) ‘Endogenous peer effects: local aggregate or local average?’, Journal of Economic Behavior & Organization, 103, pp. 39–59. doi: 10.1016/j.jebo.2014.03.025.